catalyst-cloud/catalystcloud-docs/source/block-storage/ephemeral-replacement.rst

 .. image:: block-storage-assets/volume-create-as-instance-red.png

-Then go through the steps to create a new instance, making sure that when you arrive at picking a Source, you make sure to use the volume as a source not an image.
+Then create a new instance, making sure that when you arrive at picking a source, you make sure to use the volume as a source not an image.
 This should be the default when making an instance from a volume.

 .. image:: block-storage-assets/create-with-vol.png